stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 categories: [abilities, database, integration]
 ---

 Sometimes you need to restrict which records are returned from the database based on what the user is able to do in the app.
-And there is a complementary package [@casl/mongoose](/packages/casl-mongoose) which provides integration with MongoDB through query builder function and [mongoose](http://mongoosejs.com/) plugin.
+To do this, you can use the complementary package [@casl/mongoose](/packages/casl-mongoose) which provides integration with MongoDB through query builder function and [mongoose](http://mongoosejs.com/) plugin.

 ## Mongoose plugin

-In order to restrict fetched records, you need to add CASL plugin into mongoose globally (recommended way) or add it for each model separately.
+In order to restrict fetched records, you need to add `accessibleRecordsPlugin` plugin into mongoose globally (recommended way) or add it for each model separately.

 ```js
 const mongoose = require('mongoose')